conference header

 Hoof Boots & Beyond

 We provide classy and comfortable Flex Boots and accessories from Finland, Hoof Armor, EVO Rasps and Mud Crud Products.
 I also offer a unique opportunity for trimmers interested in sizing/referring customers to Flex Boots.
 Our mission is to improve comfort for horses all over the world – one hoof at a time.
-Our formula for success is Balanced Trim + Proper Fit + Owner Education + Flex Boots = Happy Horses
+Our formula for success is Balanced Trim + Proper Fit + Owner Education + Flex Boots = Happy Horses.

 Learn more